 Like Christmas [in September]:: hidden clutter addressed!

-Last year I wrote about my goal to address the hidden clutter that was setting up shop in my office, particularly.
-Oh the freedom I felt after doing a great big purge, getting rid of what I was just not needing or using.
+A few years ago, I wrote about my goal to address the hidden clutter taking up space in my office.
+Oh the freedom I felt after doing a great big purge, getting rid of what I didn’t need or use.

 That kind of freedom is contagious.
 There is an undeniable lightness that is inevitable when you focus on getting rid of “stuff” that no longer serves a purpose.

-And such is the story of our detached 2 car garage, our basement work area, and our shed.
-I have been chomping at the bit to do the tedious but very satisfying work of emptying these spaces, to get rid of the hidden clutter.
-The stuff that has a home – albeit often not the correct one – but not necessarily a purpose.
-And that stops the purposeful items from being seen and used.
+And such is the story of our detached 2-car garage, our basement work area, and our shed.
+I have been chomping at the bit to do the tedious but very satisfying work of emptying these spaces, to get rid of the hidden clutter — all the stuff that has a home – albeit often not the correct one – but not necessarily a purpose.
+And therefore stops the purposeful items from being seen and used.

 I told my husband about a month ago that I really wanted to reorganize these spaces.
 I was getting weary of walking through his work area in the basement, or parking a car in the garage, and feeling suffocated by the disorganization I could see.
 My brain felt cluttered.
 And I couldn’t easily make sense of the miscellaneous-ness that was on shelves or in drawers.
 For me the thought of this purge felt like Christmas!
 For him, it probably felt more like prepping for a root canal.